-I have written this piece a year ago when I was lost and shattered.
-I am finally posting this, hoping that somehow it’ll inspire everybody who’s been and who are currently battling against odds of Life, that there’s always a rainbow after the rain.
-Hope, believe, strive and survive!
-At the end of all life’s struggle, it is always the one who strives get to win, it is always the fittest who makes it to the finish line.
+I wrote this piece a year ago when I was lost and shattered.
+I am finally posting this, hoping that somehow it’ll inspire everybody who’s been and who are currently battling against odds of life, that there’s always a rainbow after the rain.
+Hope, believe, strive, and survive!
+At the end of all life’s struggle, it is always the one who strives win, it is always the fittest who makes it to the finish line.
 I hope you get something out of it:

-You are in your mid-twenties; you got yourself a very fulfilling job; people look up to you; some wants to be just like you; you exude oozing confidence; you enjoy attending parties; you’ve got a very good circle of friends; you have planned your life ahead; you precisely know which path to take 5 years from now; you are about to finish your Grad School- – soon enough you will have a masters degree or even a doctorate degree to add to a number of accomplishments you got.
-You get to travel several times a year; you pretty much enjoy luxuries in life not everybody your age are getting.
+You are in your mid-twenties; you got yourself a very fulfilling job; people look up to you; some wants to be just like you; you exude oozing confidence; you enjoy attending parties; you’ve got very good circles of friends; you have planned your life; you precisely know which path to take 5 years from now; you are about to finish your Grad School- – soon enough you will have a masters degree or even a doctorate to add to many accomplishments you got.
+You get to travel several times a year; you pretty much enjoy luxuries in life, not everybody your age is getting.
 You seem to have an almost perfect life!
-You may be a busy career woman but you did a good job in juggling your time in between things: being a partner, being a student, being a daughter, a sister and a dear friend.
-YOU think you are a fulfilment of every little girl’s dream – to be a successful young lady!
+You may be a busy career woman but, you did a good job juggling your time in between things: being a partner, being a student, being a daughter, a sister, and a dear friend.
+YOU think you are a fulfillment of every little girl’s dream – to be a successful young lady!

-Gradually, you become aware of weekly Friday-nights out with friends that is slowly becoming a monthly coffee Tete a’ tete’ ; little did you know, your girlfriends will call you up to get you as one of their bridesmaids for their upcoming weddings- before you know it, your dresser contains a collection of gowns and dresses you used for your high school buddies’ and college friends’ weddings.
+Gradually, weekly Friday-nights out with friends that are slowly becoming a monthly coffee Tete a’ tete’; then, your girlfriends will call you up to get you as one of their bridesmaids for their upcoming weddings- before you know it, your dresser contains a collection of gowns and dresses you used for your high school buddies’ and college friends’ weddings.
 Then, as everybody guessed it right, you have an increasing number of Godchildren.

 You go on with your life, striving even harder to be on top of your plan.
-Overtime at work; never-ending paper works and research papers: your world revolves around them.
+Overtime at work, never-ending paperwork, and research papers: your world revolves around them.
 The busier you get, the lesser time you spend taking care of yourself, until you just found yourself not capable of doing anything because you are too sick, too weak to move.
 It was the result of those sleepless nights you spent doing all those you thought are the most important things.